productivity-time-company-team-management-pomodoro-work-employees

 Myth 6: The more productivity, the less creativity

-However, there is time for adaptation and after this time it is possible to combine productivity with creativity, obtaining excellent results and daily habits.
+However, there is a time for adaptation and after this time it is possible to combine productivity with creativity, obtaining excellent results and daily habits.

-Myth 7: Constantly working under stress
+Myth 7: Constantly work under stress

 Myth 8: It's boring to be productive